Dotfiles How I Personalized My Dev Environment End-to-End

 Why Bare Git?

-.
+This method treats your entire home directory as a Git working tree, but without the usual .git folder in ~/.
 Instead, the bare repository itself acts as the “source of truth” for your dotfiles.
-This is incredibly clean because it avoids littering your home directory with symlinks or a visible .git
+This is incredibly clean because it avoids littering your home directory with symlinks or a visible .git directory, and you can selectively track individual files or directories.

 It’s a clever trick popularized by a Stack Overflow answer and a blog post by Drew DeVault.